Impact of space-time curvature coupling on the vacuum energy induced by a magnetic topological defect in flat space-time of arbitrary dimension: Introduction

 After the Casimir paper \cite{Casimir:1948dh}, it became clear that the presence of external boundaries leads to changes in the vacuum energy density.
 The observed effect of changes in vacuum energy density is the Casimir force.
 This problem was considered for different boundaries' shapes and materials, see, e.g., \cite{Elizalde:1995hck,Mostbib,Bordag:2001qi,Klimchitskaya:2023niz}.

 In this paper, we study vacuum polarization by a magnetic topological defect, modeled as an infinitely long cylindrical tube that is impenetrable to a matter field and contains a magnetic flux inside.
-In such a configuration, the Aharonov-Bohm effect \cite{Aharonov:1959fk} plays a crucial role, as the enclosed magnetic field can influence the quantum matter field located outside the tube.
-Within the framework of second-quantized field theory, such a topological defect gives rise to an induced vacuum energy, vacuum current and the corresponding magnetic flux in the exterior region (see, e.g., the pioneering studies carried out in the singular magnetic vortex approximation \cite{Serebryanyi:1985blr,Gornicki:1990kq,Flekkoy:1990pn,Parwani:1991bc}).
+In such a configuration, the Aharonov-Bohm effect \cite{Aharonov:1959fk} plays a crucial role, as the enclosed magnetic field can influence the quantum matter field located outside the tube. {By vacuum polarization we mean the modification of the quantum vacuum caused by an external field or boundary, which alters the spectrum of virtual particles and leads to changes in observable quantities.} Within the framework of second-quantized field theory, such a topological defect gives rise to an induced vacuum energy, vacuum current and the corresponding magnetic flux in the exterior region (see, e.g., the pioneering studies carried out in the singular magnetic vortex approximation \cite{Serebryanyi:1985blr,Gornicki:1990kq,Flekkoy:1990pn,Parwani:1991bc}).
 The imposed boundary condition at the tube’s surface has a significant impact on the behavior of the matter field outside.
 Since the observed quantum effects originate from both the boundary condition and the internal magnetic flux, this phenomenon is commonly referred to as the Casimir–Bohm–Aharonov effect \cite{Sitenko:1997zf}.

 The phenomenon of vacuum polarization near the linear magnetic topological defects has a wide range of physical applications.
 These topological defects can be derived from phase transitions with spontaneous gauge symmetry breaking in the early Universe or condensed matter physics.
 The impenetrable magnetic tube model can be applied to describe magnetic cosmic strings, the formation of which was possible in the early Universe \cite{Kibble:1980mv,Vilenkin:1981kz,Vilenkin:2000jqa,Hindmarsh:1994re}.
-In condensed matter physics, the impenetrable magnetic tube can be considered as a model of Abrikosov-Nielsen-Olesen vortex in type-II superconductors \cite{Abrikosov:1956sx,Nielsen:1973cs} or as disclinations in nanoconical structures of two-dimensional materials like graphene, see, e.g., \cite{Krishnan:1997cs,heibergandersen2006carbon,Sitenko:2007ewb,naess2009carbon,Sitenko:2018sag,Sitenko:2019oul}.
+In condensed matter physics, the impenetrable magnetic tube can be considered as a model of Abrikosov-Nielsen-Olesen vortex in type-II superconductors \cite{Abrikosov:1956sx,Nielsen:1973cs} or as disclinations in nanoconical structures of two-dimensional materials like graphene, see, e.g., \cite{Krishnan:1997cs,heibergandersen2006carbon,Sitenko:2007ewb,naess2009carbon,Sitenko:2018sag,Sitenko:2019oul,Barkeshli:2025cjs}.

 In the general case, one can also consider the interaction of the scalar matter field ($\psi$) with the space-time curvature \cite{penrose1964relativity,chernikov1968quantum,Callan:1970ze,Birrell:1982ix}